 - 1. Standard informational sign.
 Such property may contain one (1) standard informational sign, located entirely on private property and no closer than five feet from the back of the right of way.
 Signs shall not project over property lines. - 2.
 Temporary signs.
-Developed residential properties may have an unlimited number of temporary signs, without obtaining a permit or payment of any fees, provided however, the total square footage of all temporary signs shall not exceed 30 square feet.
-Temporary signs should be removed when they become weathered or the function or event advertised has ended.
-Temporary signs placed on public right of way shall be subject to confiscation.
+Developed residential properties may have no more than three (3) temporary signs, without obtaining a permit or payment of any fees, located completely upon private property.
+Temporary signs should be removed when they become weathered or the function or event advertised has ended. - 3.
 Permanent subdivision signs.
 In addition to any other signs authorized by this section, if such property is located at the entrance to any residential subdivision, then said subdivision may contain no more than two monument signs per entrance; such signs shall conform to the specifications in Sec.
 1211 D.